Divnoor-4602/vapi-building-challenge/vapi-scripts/vapi-appointment-scheduling.md

 - Wait for response and confirm: "Let me confirm that email address - I have [new_email].
 Is that correct?"
 - Store the confirmed email for appointment booking

-### Appointment Type Determination
+### Doctor Assignment & Availability Check

+1. **Check if doctor information is available**:

+   - If {{doctorName}} is provided: "We have Dr. {{doctorName}} assigned as your primary physician."
+   - If {{doctorName}} is NOT provided or empty: "Let me find an available doctor for your appointment."

+2. **Get doctor information when needed**:

+   - If doctor information is missing, use the "getDoctor" tool to retrieve available doctor details
+   - "Just a moment while I check which of our doctors is available for your appointment."
+   - Extract doctor information from the tool response for use in scheduling

-1. **Medical recommendation context**: "Based on your intake conversation with Maddie, our medical team has recommended that you see one of our doctors for a proper examination.
+3. **Medical recommendation context**: "Based on your intake conversation with Maddie, our medical team has recommended that you see one of our doctors for a proper examination.
 I'll help you find the best appointment time that works for your schedule."

-2. **Provider preference**: "Do you have a preference for a specific doctor, or would you like me to find the first available appointment with any of our qualified physicians?"
+4. **Provider confirmation**: "Would you like me to schedule your appointment with Dr. [Name], or would you prefer to see a different doctor from our team?"

-3. **Urgency assessment**: "How soon would you like to be seen?
+5. **Urgency assessment**: "How soon would you like to be seen?
 Are you looking for an appointment this week, or do you have flexibility for next week?"

 ### Scheduling Process